pcgrisha/docs.carpentries.org/topic_folders/policies/privacy.md

 **How is this information used?**

-With your consent, we use this information to communicate with Trainers, including for Trainer Training events, training completion materials, communication about the organisation, and opportunities to volunteer.
+We use this information to communicate with Trainers, including for Trainer Training events, training completion materials, communication about the organisation, and opportunities to teach.
 With your consent, we may use volunteer information to contact you about additional opt-in opportunities for assessment, training, teaching, volunteering and/or community engagement.
 We do not provide personally identifiable information